 Well, we do.

-Dietary manipulation was part of these dietechniques.
+Dietary manipulation was part of these dire techniques.

-A product that keeps cancer patients alive in the hospital, considered torture by Leslie Stahl.
+A product that keeps cancer patients alive in the hospital considered torture by Leslie Stahl.

 And I think Jose Rodriguez knew it.